syncfusion-content/blazor-docs/blazor/tooltip/getting-started.md

     </head>
     ```

-    W> `Syncfusion.Blazor` package should not be installed along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
-Hence, you have to add the above `Syncfusion.Blazor.Themes` static web assets (styles) in the application.
+    W> `Syncfusion.Blazor` package should not be installed along with the [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
+Hence, add the above `Syncfusion.Blazor.Themes` static web assets (styles) in the application.

 ### Using Syncfusion.Blazor NuGet Package [Old standard]

 W> If you prefer the above new standard (individual NuGet packages), then skip this section.
 Using both old and new standards in the same application will throw ambiguous compilation errors.

-1. Install **Syncfusion.Blazor** NuGet package to the application by using the `NuGet Package Manager` Right-click the project and then select `Manage NuGet Packages`.
+1. Install **Syncfusion.Blazor** NuGet package to the application by using the `NuGet Package Manager`.
+Right-click the project and then select `Manage NuGet Packages`.

     ![Nuget Explorer](./images/nuget-explorer.png)